 - 🔎 For information on the postponed IR35 changes please see here.

-- 🔎 For information on managing the Coronvavirus, layoffs and redundancies please see here.
+- 🔎 For information on managing the Coronavirus, layoffs and redundancies please see here.

 1.Issuing Contracts of Employment and Changes to Content of Contracts